 Alex de Sherbinin, Ph.D.

-Dr. Alex de Sherbinin is director of CIESIN and a Senior Research Scientist in the Columbia Climate School.
-He is a geographer whose research interests focus on the human aspects of global environmental change and geospatial data applications, integration, and dissemination.
-He has authored or co-authored more than 75 journal articles, and is the lead author of articles appearing in Annual Reviews of Environment and Resource, Climatic Change, Environmental Research Letters, Global Environmental Change, Science, and Scientific American.
-He serves as section chief editor on Climate Mobility for Frontiers in Climate.
-His research centers on climate vulnerability mapping; climate change and migration; environmental indicators; citizen science data; and remote sensing applications.
-He is a co-author of the World Bank’s Groundswell report series, and the biennial Environmental Performance Index (EPI), and teaches in Columbia’s Climate & Society and Sustainability Science master’s degree programs.
-He has served as a principal investigator on projects totaling more than $37 million from funding sources that include NASA, USAID, DOD, the World Bank, and various UN agencies and foundations.
+Dr. Alex de Sherbinin is the Director and a Senior Research Scientist at the Center for Integrated Earth System Information (CIESIN), an environmental data and analysis center within Columbia Climate School specializing in the human aspects of global environmental change.
+He is a geographer whose research interests focus on the human aspects of global environmental change and environmental sustainability, as well as geospatial data applications, integration, and dissemination.
+He has authored or co-authored more than 75 journal articles, and is the lead author of articles appearing in Science, Annual Reviews of Environment and Resources, Climatic Change, Environmental Research Letters, and Global Environmental Change.
+His research centers on environmental indicators; climate vulnerability mapping; climate change and migration; citizen science data; and remote sensing applications.
+He is a lead author of the World Bank’s Groundswell report series, and the biennial Environmental Performance Index (EPI); and also teaches in Columbia’s Climate & Society program.